mdrubba/wplike2get/readme.txt

 Use the following options in the shortcode: facebook="false", twitter="false" or gplusone="false"

 == Changelog ==

+= 1.2.1 =
+* fixing an error with G+ Plugin.
+User can't see hidden content when using G+.
+* fixing array_merge warning on activating plugin
+* integrating PressTrends Plugin API

 = 1.2.0 =
 * you can now also hiding content before user like the post/page (thanks to Ovidiu for the feature suggestion)